City Baking Guide

 What is the fastest way to tune recipes for Vail altitude?

-Start with the Vail preset, run one controlled batch, and change one major variable per round.
+Start with the Vail preset, run one controlled batch, and change one major variable per round while logging texture and doneness cues.